The rights stuff: what the Renters’ Rights Act means for tenants

 Applying to rent a property can feel a bit unfair sometimes.
 You have to give landlords a reference, but they don’t need to give you one in return.

-This is where the Renters’ Rights Bill should help too.
-The government wants to create a digital database where you can find information on landlords.
+This is where the Renters’ Rights Act will help too.
+The government is creating a digital database where you can find information on landlords.
 So, you’ll know if the person you’re renting from has had a banning order, fine or other penalty.

-There will be no escaping the database, either.
+There’ll be no escaping the database once it’s set up, either.
 Landlords won’t even be allowed to advertise a rental home unless they’re registered.

-But these changes should also have benefits for landlords too.
+But these changes will also have benefits for landlords too.
 It will explain their responsibilities and show their home complies with all the rules.

 A ban on bans

-The new laws should also stop landlords banning families and tenants on benefits.
+The new laws will also stop landlords from enforcing blanket bans on families and tenants on benefits.
 This is because the government wants to make sure nobody is denied a home when they need it.

-The Renters’ Rights Bill will also take the lead on pets.
+The Renters’ Rights Act takes the lead on pets as well.
 Every tenant will have the right to ask for a pet.
 And your landlord won’t be able to unreasonably refuse.

 What ultimately counts as ‘unreasonable’ could be up to the new ombudsman (more about them later).
 But if your Great Dane decides to eat the carpet, don’t be surprised if you’re asked to foot the bill.